Deer in a dream lowering its head to drink from a stream in a sunlit forest

 “A deer comes to those in whom beauty and fear live side by side — and haven’t yet found peace.”

-A deer is one of the most poetic creatures in world mythology.
+The deer is a remarkably poetic creature in world mythology.
 In the Celtic tradition, the antlered stag is Cernunnos, god of wild nature and passage between worlds.
 In Nordic traditions, the deer is a sacred animal whose antlers touch the sky, linking earth to the higher worlds.
 In Buddhist tradition, deer were the first listeners of the Buddha at the Deer Park.
 In Christian iconography, the deer with a cross between his antlers is an image of spiritual seeking.

 A deer carries a particular combination: beauty and vulnerability, grace and constant alertness.
 He is magnificent — and he knows he may be prey.
 He moves with elegance — and at any moment is ready to bolt.
 There is no bear’s aggression in him, no fox’s cunning.
 Only this: to be a beautiful creature in a world that contains danger.